 Are your teeth sensitive to hot and cold foods?
 Does it hurt to bite down when you chew?
 If so, you might have an infected, or abscessed, tooth.

-When you suspect you have a tooth infection, you’ll want to schedule an appointment with our emergency dentist in Troy, MI.
+When you suspect you have a tooth infection, you’ll want to schedule an appointment with our emergency dentist in Shelby Township, MI.
 The longer you wait to seek emergency dental care, the more the problem will grow.

 Here are the signs and symptoms of an infected tooth.

-You may be at higher risk for anif you neglect oral hygiene.
+You may be at higherif you neglect oral hygiene.
 Once a cavity is deep enough to penetrate the inner chamber of your tooth, you’ll develop an abscess.
 This means that the live tissue (pulp) inside your tooth is infected.

 A tooth abscess is painful.
 In fact, your teeth may be throbbing and keeping you awake.
 We always recommend our patients come to us before they’re in unbearable pain.
 That way, we’re able to catch issues when they’re small and at their most treatable.